dilyn-corner/Programming/exercism/go/Maps/README.md

                                         // the map m which has a value.
                                         // Because we deleted the k2 key... fmt.Println("is present:", present) // present: false
-                                        // If we hadn't omitted the first return
-                                        // value, we would have been returned v2, true

     n := map[string]int{"foo": 1, "bar": 2} // A shortcut for map
                                             // creation & initialization